Welcome to our visual list of things that are TURQUOISE in nature!

 This brilliantly-colored bird is somewhat unique in that while it has sexually dimorphic coloring, both males and females are equally colorful in different ways.
 Males are a lovely, shimmery turquoise with black heads and black shading on the wings and tail.
 They also have bright yellow beaks.
 Females are a very bright yellow-green.
 If you aren’t familiar with the species, you’d probably think that males and females were from entirely separate bird species.
 Oddly enough, experts believe that the purplish honeycreeper, another turquoise-tinged bird, may actually be a hybrid between the green honeycreeper and another honeycreeper species (either the red-legged honeycreeper or the blue dacnis).

 Compared to many other colors, turquoise is a relatively rare color in nature.
-But as you can see, its rarity doesn’t mean that it’s impossible to find it anywhere!
+But as you can see, its rarity doesn’t mean that it’s impossible to find anywhere!
 The next time you go outside, be sure to keep an eye out for turquoise things.

 Read Next: 53 Things That Are Teal in Nature